MOSDACT-LaSalle/generative-art-iamjas/README.md

 **Final sketch: Halos In Kaos**

 Halos In Kaos is a generative art project created using Processing.
-The project generates a series of dynamic polygonal shapes that rotate and pulse around a constantly moving center.
-These polygons are surrounded by arcs of various styles, which rotate and shift, creating a visually chaotic yet harmonious effect.
+The project generates a series of dynamic polygonal shapes that rotate and pulsate around a constantly moving center.
+In turn, these polygons are surrounded by arcs (using code by artist Alba G. Corral) of various styles, which rotate and shift, creating a chaotic but harmonious visual effect.

 **Features**